jorisvddonk/questmark/examples/self-describing.md

 To declare a state, simply write a Markdown header using a single hash character (#) followed by a space and then your State's identifier (name).
 For compatibility reasons with many Markdown reader software, I'd recommend that you don't use any spaces within your State names, and keep everything lowercase.

+For example:

+\# my_awesome_state

 Once you've declared a state, follow it with an empty newline, and then start writing text that contains the text body of your State.

 * [Learn more about declaring options](#declaring_simple_options)

 # declaring_simple_options

 Declaring Options is pretty simple: you use Markdown bulletpoints followed by a line of text (the option text that the user will see, like "I heard you like Hamsters" or "Pick up the can")!
-If you check the source code of this document, you'll see how this has been done so far.
+If you check the source code of this document, you'll see how this has been done so far, but here's an example:

+\* Pick up the can

 All (!) bulletpoints within a State are interpreted as Options, and will be presented to the user as such.

 If a bulletpoint has a Markdown link that encapsulates its text completely, the link target attribute of this link specifies the state name that's targeted by that Option.
 It should be noted that bulletpoints do NOT (!) have to contain Markdown links for them to be Options.
 When a bulletpoint does not contain any Markdown links and just plain text, it's said to be a "No Link Option".
 These are very useful, especially for conversation trees, but more on them later.

 In case you forgot, to create a Markdown link you write a square bracket open ([), followed by the link text, followed by a square bracket close (]), followed by an open parenthesis and a hash ((#) followed by the link target, which is the target State name, followed by a close parenthesis ()).

+Here's an example of an option with the text "hi there" that would go to the "my_awesome_state" state:

+\* \[hi there\]\(\#my_awesome_state\)

 Options can be written anywhere within a State, but it is *very* important that you understand that the *first* Option that appears within a State's text body is very, *very* special, as it signifies the start of the Options Section of a State. *A State's text body ends where its Options Section begins*.